seblhaire/daterangepickerhelper/README.md

 1. `composer require seblhaire/daterangepickerhelper`

 2. You can either download DateRangePicker on its website or install it with `npm`package manager if you compile your app Javascript files with [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).
-Same choice for Bootstrap, jQuery and Moment.  `npm install datereangepicker` installs also `jQuery` and `Moment.js`.
-For Bootstrap use `npm install bootstrap`.
+Same choice for Bootstrap, jQuery and Moment.  `npm install jquery daterangepicker moment bootstrap`.

 3. Composer will automatically link the package with Laravel.
 But you still can explicitely add provider and facade to your `config/app.php`:
 ```php